 - Guest Medical Protection: This coverage is specifically to cover people who are injured on your property.

 In addition to these standard types of insurance coverage, most insurance companies offer optional coverage that you can add on to your policy for more protection.
-In Texas, flood insurance is an optional coverage that may be required by your lender.
-If you live on the Gulf Coast, your insurance likely excludes damage from wind and hail.
-You’ll want to get a specific policy for that, and your lender may even require it.
+In Texas, flood insurance is an optional coverage that may be required by your lender if you live in or nearby flood prone areas.
+Also know that if you live on the Gulf Coast, your insurance likely excludes damage from wind and hail, so you’ll want to get a specific policy for them.

 Common causes of home insurance losses in Texas